بررسی مقایسهای میزان مراجعه بیماران به بخش رادیولوژی دانشکدهی دندانپزشکی اصفهان در دوران پاندمی کووید-19 و قبل از آن

 چکیده English

-Conclusion: According to the results, it can be said that informing the public about the dangers of COVID-19 by referring to dental centers has not been effective.
+Conclusion: According to the results, it can be said that public awareness campaigns regarding the dangers of COVID-19 transmission through visits to dental centers were not effective.

 کلیدواژهها English